[nb: Klik hier voor meer toepasselijke poëzie. Condoleancekaarten met rake

 Geese cooked in sour sauce, casseroled duck, fried flesh of the great crane;

-Braised chicken, seethed tortoise, high-deasoed, but not to spoil the taste;
+Braised chicken, seethed tortoise, high-seasoned, but not to spoil the taste;

 Fried honey-cakes of rice flour and malt-sugar sweetmeats;